What to Look for when Buying a PC

 Operating System

-Also recommended are anti-virus and, if you’re online, a firewall (don’t trust the MS default, it’s wimpy), both of which you should be able to download for free.
+Anti-virus is a good idea and you should be able to download for free (you can even use Microsoft’s own Security Essentials).
 Also try and get a free copy of a spyware detector (something like AdAware).
 Check out the Security Basics post for more info.
+Microsoft’s included firewall should be fine for the job.